To book an Akropolis concerto, contact Matthew Kulas at Ariel Artists.

-Having premiered more than 50 new works and now celebrating our 10th anniversary, we are proud to announce two new reed quintet concerti for Akropolis and wind band by composers Roshanne Etezady and Peter Terry.
-Co-commissioned by Akropolis and the University of Michigan’s H. Robert Reynolds Commissioning Fund, we will premiere Etezady’s concerto on February 7, 2020 with the University of Michigan Symphony Band—the ensemble in which the five of us met ten years ago—under the direction of our long-time mentor and teacher, Professor Michael Haithcock.
-Commissioned by Akropolis, we will premiere Terry’s concerto with the Detroit School of Arts high school wind ensemble at a side-by-side concert with Detroit Public Schools students on April 16, 2019.
+Having premiered more than 70 new works and in celebration of our 10th anniversary, we are proud to announce two new reed quintet concerti for Akropolis and wind band by composers Roshanne Etezady and Peter Terry.
+Co-commissioned by Akropolis and the University of Michigan’s H. Robert Reynolds Commissioning Fund, we premiered Etezady’s concerto, Storm Warning, on February 7, 2020 with the University of Michigan Symphony Band—the ensemble in which the five of us met ten years ago—under the direction of our long-time mentor and teacher, Professor Michael Haithcock.
+Commissioned by Akropolis, we premiered Terry’s concerto, Dawn to Dance, with the Detroit School of Arts high school wind ensemble at a side-by-side concert with Detroit Public Schools students on April 16, 2019.

-Etezady’s concerto celebrates the University of Michigan band program that helped launch our career.
+Storm Warning celebrates the University of Michigan band program that helped launch our career.
 In Professor Haithcock’s band we learned how preparation, teamwork, and unity make a significant impact on the music we make together.
-As a young ensemble, we channeled these skills, and we are thrilled to return to our alma mater to collaborate with students in a way that helps them understand where these skills can take them.
-We are also proud to be part of the rich heritage of eminent chamber music ensembles with UM members.
-Etezady’s compositions for some of these very ensembles, like eighth blackbird and the PRISM Quartet, are some of our favorite contemporary works.
-It is a privilege to now be on the receiving end of a new Etezady composition!
+We were thrilled to return to our alma mater to collaborate with students in a way that helped them understand where these skills can take them.
+We gave an encore premiere performance at Syracuse University with the Syracuse Wind Ensemble with Dr. Bradley Ethington on February 27th, 2020.

 About the Composers